jammehabdou64/new-jcc-express-mvc-app/README.md

 }
 ```

-In jcc-express-mvc, the errors variable in the view file holds all the validation errors.
-To access errors for a specific field, use [errors.field].
+In jcc-express-mvc, the `errors` variable in the view file holds all the validation errors.
+To access errors for a specific field, use errors.field.
+Whereas the `old` variable holds all the input values.

 ```html
 <form